- 1 Introduction

 - 6 System Settings

-In October 2015, I had the opportunity to experience the Apple Mac OS X platform on a 13″ Macbook Pro Retina as my “daily driver.”
+In recent years, I’ve had the opportunity to experience the Apple Mac OS X platform on a 13″ Macbook Pro Retina as my “daily driver.”
 I’ve been using the Macbook Pro, instead of my Dell Latitude E6430, on a daily basis, and wanted to share my findings with the world.
-To offer you some background, I’ve been working in the Microsoft-centric enterprise IT field since 2004.
-I work heavily with technologies such as Windows Server, PowerShell, Amazon Web Services (AWS), Azure cloud, and System Center.
+To offer you some background, I’ve been working in the IT field since 2004.
+I work heavily with technologies such as Windows Server, Linux, Python, PowerShell, Amazon Web Services (AWS), Microsoft Azure, and System Center.

 Under this section, we’ll talk about some of the essential software packages that you should have for your Mac.
 You might find that some of these tools are useful for you, while other tools may not be applicable to you.
 Since I work heavily with enterprise cloud and automation, some of these software packages will be specific to software developers.